bigyihsuan/CsLorax/README.md

 ### Composites

+* Tuple

+A tuple is an ordered container of fixed size and has only primitives within.

 * Tree Node

 A Tree Node is a container for a value and two children: a left child and a right child.
+The value of the node can be a primitive or a tuple.
 The children can only be Tree Nodes or `NULL`.
 All data structures (like arrays, lists, dictionaries, etc) are, and must be, implemented as Tree Nodes.